jvjvjv/brewhaus/README.md

   - The issue of a potentially undefined parameter can be resolved by a simple refactor, but should the ApiQuery module be transported and used elsewhere, it would still have to be handled.
 - There is no user feedback when "Search near me" has been clicked or when any API request is in progress.
 - Code formatting is not pretty and no steps have been taken to include any formatting rules yet.
-- Postal code matching is _very_ generic and will even run a search based on a partial ZIP code.
+- Postal code only matches against US ZIP codes.
+If this app is expected to be used outside of the US, the postal code Regex pattern will require enhancement to include other countries.
 - API distance feature does not limit by distance, and this app does not triangulate locations or calculate that information.
 - API city search does not accept state or providence.
 - API does not return image of the brewery or a description.
 What is in place is not a very smart way to handle images or website copy because of CORS limitations.
 Spinning up an API using express.js or similar would be a smarter solution.